Dealing with “unreasonable” demands

 Relationships can be challenging!
-Here are some tips to help navigate an argument.
+Remember, challenges help us to grow into the kind of person we admire.
+So, to help you in those challenging moments, here are some tips to help navigate an argument.

 1. When your loved one is making an “unreasonable” demand, to avoid being defensive and responding in anger, think of it as a “poorly-worded request.”
 They are doing the best that they know how to ask for what they want.

-2. Find a time when you both have the emotional reserves to be able to talk about their request — neither of you is too hungry, tired or stressed from the day.
+2. Find a time when you both have the emotional reserves to be able to talk about their request — a time when neither of you is too hungry, tired or stressed from the day.

 3. Take a deep breath, relax, and focus all of your attention on listening to your loved one.
 Don’t try to strategize how to win the argument in your head.
 Just listen.